SheaCardozo/starter-hugo-academic/content/post/welcome/index.md

   - admin
 ---

-## Hello World!
+## Welcome!

 This is the inaugeral post of my new website.
-I hope the write more here at some point (likely focused on Deep Learning and Artificial Intelligence), but for now just welcome to the site!
+I hope the write more here at some point (likely focused on Deep Learning and Artificial Intelligence), but for now just welcome aboard!